ShivamAmbokar/Lasso_CourseProject/README.md

 # Lasso_CourseProject
 CS101 Course Project
-This project was originally uploaded on Bodhitree and Google Drive
+This project was originally uploaded on Bodhitree and Google Drive The repository contains a video file (Csprjbetter-1.m4v) which is a demo of the working of the program ('Game'), which may also be accessed by following the Google Drive link given below.

-The following is the text from the original ReadMe file, pasted as is, without formatting:-
+The README.docx is the original ReadMe file that was attached with the project The following is the text from the original ReadMe file, pasted as is, without formatting:-